akarras/ultros/userguide/src/intro/intro.md

 # Intro

-Ultros is a performant marketboard tool for Final Fantasy 14.
+Ultros is a performant market board tool for Final Fantasy 14.

 ## Discord bot